Sannah and The Pilgrim, and Pia and The Skyman, by Sue Parritt

 ‘ Hah!
 A likely story’,

 ‘Its true.
-I blame those trawlers’,
+I blame those line trawlers.
+They’re killing everything.,

-‘Oi, you lot, get off my branch’,
+‘Oi, You, get off my branch’,

 ‘Your branch?
 Hah!
 It so is not.’

 ‘It is, it is.
-Me and Narelle got it first, so get lost’.
+Me and Narelle got it first.
+So get lost’.

 ‘ You did not, you great big liars, we got it first,’